AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

 .. list-table::
   :widths: 25 25 50
   :header-rows: 1

-Parameter Name
+  * - Parameter Name
-Default Value
+    - Default Value
-Description
+    - Description
-RES_Colors
+  * - RES_Colors
-'FF8800' (for first RES source)
+    - 'FF8800' (adapt to the number of RES)
-Specifies the color codes for renewable energy sources in visualizations.
+    - Color code for renewable energy sources in visualizations.
-Battery_Color
+  * -  Battery_Color
-'4CC9F0'
+    - '4CC9F0'
-Defines the color code for battery storage in plots and graphs.
+    - Color code for battery storage in plots and graphs.
-Generator_Colors
+  * - Generator_Colors
-'00509D' (for first generator type)
+    - '00509D' (adapt to the number of generators)
-Sets the color codes for different types of generators in visualizations.
+    - Color codes for different types of generators in visualizations.
-Lost_Load_Color
+  * - Lost_Load_Color
-'F21B3F'
+    - 'F21B3F'
-Color code used for representing lost load in graphical outputs.
+    - Color code used for representing lost load in graphical outputs.
-Curtailment_Color
+  * - Curtailment_Color
-'FFD500'
+    - 'FFD500'
-Specifies the color for curtailment in plots and diagrams.
+    - Color code for curtailment in plots and diagrams.
-Energy_To_Grid_Color
+  * - Energy_To_Grid_Color
-'008000'
+    - '008000'
-Color code for depicting energy supplied to the grid.
+    - Color code for depicting energy supplied to the grid.
-Energy_From_Grid_Color
+  * - Energy_From_Grid_Color
-'800080'
+    - '800080'
-Designates the color for visualizing energy drawn from the grid.
+    - Designates the color for visualizing energy drawn from the grid.

 .. note::
   Please refer to the example gallery for a better understanding of the structure of both the set and parameter files.